SimonGideon/30-Days-0f-JavaScript/README.md

  * Converting String Case
-   Strings can be converted into either upperCase or lowerCase using javascript This can be archieved using the following string methods:
+   Strings can be converted into either upperCase or lowerCase using javascript This can be archieved using the following string methods
         * .toLowerCase( ) - Lower Case
         * .toUpperCase( ) - Upper Case
         ```javascript
             let sentence1 = "The world is evolving very first in Technology";
             sentenceUpper = sentence1.toUpperCase();